RavenousLegs

 Started traveling to take my passions (trekking and scuba diving) to another level

-I switched my job to IBM with little more increment and upgraded my wines from Sula to French wines, trekking in Sahyadris to trekking in Himalayas.
-The more I trekked in Himalayas, I realised that doing things makes me happier than owning things.
-I’ve written a separate post on this - How trekking changed my attitude towards life.
-With this changed attitude, I could save on lot of materialistic luxuries that were once a part of my life and I started saving little more to spend on tougher and costlier mountain expeditions and on my international trips for Scuba Diving.
-I had to spend a lot on my gears as well.
+I switched jobs to IBM for a modest pay increase and upgraded my wine preferences from Sula to French wines.
+My treks in the Sahyadris were replaced by treks in the Himalayas.
+As I hiked in the Himalayas, I discovered that engaging in activities brings me greater happiness than accumulating material possessions.
+I’ve written a separate post about this transformation: How trekking changed my perspective on life.
+With this newfound attitude, I was able to reduce my spending on materialistic luxuries that were once part of my life.
+I started saving even more money to fund more challenging and expensive mountain expeditions and international trips for scuba diving.
+I also had to invest a significant amount in purchasing the necessary gear.

 RavenousLegs - Solo Travel, Adventure Travel, Sustainable Travel